 Fail2Ban v1.1.0

-Enable and Start the Fail2ban Service
+Enable and Start Fail2ban on Arch Linux

 sudo systemctl enable --now fail2ban

-Confirm the service is running:
+Confirm the service is running without opening the status pager:

-sudo systemctl status fail2ban
+systemctl is-active fail2ban

-Active: active (running)
+active

 Understand Fail2ban Configuration Files on Arch Linux